go-acme/lego/docs/content/dns/_index.md

 weight: 3
 ---

+{{% notice important %}}
+lego is an independent, free, and open-source project, if you value it, consider [supporting it](https://donate.ldez.dev)! ❤️

+This project is not owned by a company.
+I'm not an employee of a company.

+I don't have gifted domains/accounts from DNS companies.

+I've been maintaining it for about 10 years.
+{{% /notice %}}

 ## Configuration and Credentials

 Credentials and DNS configuration for DNS providers must be passed through environment variables.